Etheridge Lab

 Lake Mattamuskeet

 The Lake Mattamuskeet watershed has been a focus of research for the Etheridge Lab since 2016.
-The goal of our current National Science Foundation funded project (1940072) is to link the local knowledge of local communities with the expertise of undergraduate engineering students completing their capstone projects to develop a community-driven design to address sea level rise or other future challenges.
-This framework is being applied in the Lake Mattamuskeet watershed during the 2020-2021 school year to assist with the implementation of the Lake Mattamuskeet Watershed Restoration Plan.
-The use of engineering students and community engagement to advance engineering design provides a low-cost approach for resource-limited coastal communities to promote community resiliency.
+The goal of our last National Science Foundation funded project (1940072) was to link the local knowledge of local communities with the expertise of undergraduate engineering students completing their capstone projects to develop community-driven designs to address flooding and water quality challenges.
+This framework was applied in the Lake Mattamuskeet watershed during the 2020-2021 school year to assist with the implementation of the Lake Mattamuskeet Watershed Restoration Plan.
+The use of engineering students and community engagement to advance engineering design provided a low-cost approach for resource-limited coastal communities to evaluate alternative ways of addressing the challenges facing the community.

 Coastal Agriculture and Watershed Resiliency

-We are in the early phases of a large interdisciplinary project funded by the National Science Foundation (2009185).
+We are in the middle phases of a large interdisciplinary project funded by the National Science Foundation (2009185).
 The goal of this project is to evaluate how perceptions of ecosystem health, various policies, and sea level rise alter land use decisions by farmers, which can change ecosystem outcomes.
 This will be accomplished through coupling a human systems model (perception and policy) with a natural systems model (land use and ecosystem outcomes).
 The results of this work can be applied both in and outside of our study watershed to support rural agricultural economies and promote healthy ecosystems.
 The Tar-Pamlico River basin is the focus of this study.
 Our lab is responsible for calibrating and validating a SWAT+ model for the watershed that can be integrated with a human systems model.
+Some of our initial results have been published in Science of the Total Environment, Journal of Environmental Management, and Journal of Hydrology: Regional Studies.

 Well Water Safety

-Private wells are the drinking water source for over 43 million U.S. households but remain unregulated federally and are vulnerable to contamination.
-This research will identify households in North Carolina most likely to be exposed to contaminants during severe weather.
-Our team is using econometric and machine learning techniques combined with statewide well water quality, hydrological, and meteorological data to predict contamination during extreme events.
-This work is supported by the Environmental Protection Agency (83694201) and the National Science Foundation (1902282).
-More information about the larger project can be found on the project website.
+Private wells are the drinking water source for over 43 million U.S. households and could potentially be vulnerable to contamination.
+The goal of this research was to identify households in North Carolina most likely to be exposed to contaminants during severe weather.
+Our team attempted to use econometric and machine learning techniques combined with statewide well water quality, hydrological, and meteorological data to predict contamination during extreme events.
+One of our findings was that machine learning models using weather and readily available soil information were not successful in predicting contamination risk for nitrate.
+The low level of contamination likely contributed to the poor performance of the models.
+More information on these models can found in the Journal of the American Water Resources Association article.
+This work was supported by the Environmental Protection Agency (R840181 and RD836942) and the National Science Foundation (1902282).

 Public Engagement in Science